Aviv-public/Aviv-Web-Technical-Test/c#-dotnet/README.md

 ## Explore the database
 1. After running your docker compose, using your favorite database management tool you will be able to explore the database using the following credentials :
-- POSTGRES_DB: listingapi
+- POSTGRES_DB: listing
-- POSTGRES_USER: listingapi
+- POSTGRES_USER: listing
-- POSTGRES_PASSWORD: listingapi
+- POSTGRES_PASSWORD: listing

 Example :
 1. Using visual studio server explorer go to : View > Server Explorer (CTRL+ALT+S)